“It must have been like this when Beethoven was taking Vienna by

 – St. Louis Post-Dispatch

 Another unique element of Turtle Island is their revival of venerable improvisational and compositional chamber traditions that have not been explored by string players for nearly 200 years.
 At the time of Haydn’s apocryphal creation of the string quartet form, musicians were more akin to today’s saxophonists and keyboard masters of the jazz and pop world, i.e., improvisers, composers, and arrangers.
-Each Turtle Island member is accomplished in these areas of expertise as well as having extensive conservatory training as instrumentalists.
+Each Turtle Island member is accomplished in these areas of expertise as well as having extensive conservatory training.